Rive-de-Gier

 It was an important center of Loire coal mining basin, glass making and iron and steel manufacture in the 19th century.

 In the late 20th century the town lost most of its heavy industries.

 Location

-Rive de Gier is situated 24 km northeast of Saint Etienne, 39 km southwest of Lyon and 11 km from the town of Saint Chamond.
+Rive de Gier is Located in the Loire department, on the border of the Rhône department, 25 km from Saint-Étienne, 38 km from Lyon and 11 km from the town of Saint Chamond.

+The altitude of the city varies from 227 to 394 meters.
+The municipal territory is located above the Loire coal basin.